admin.pgs@ebor.academy | 01904 806 500

 Homework Project

 We really enjoyed hearing, looking and even tasting your tasty recipes in class!
 Well done for exciting our taste buds.
 For your next homework project we would like you to research recycling.
 This is a very important issue for the future of our planet.
-You could look at which...
+You could look at which materials can be recycled and which...

 Wicked Wellbeing Wednesday!